Measure 11 reform, other criminal justice bills, move forward

-On May 21, Rep. Mike McLane, R-Powell Butte, introduced an amendment on their behalf which would significantly water down the reforms.
+On May 21, state Rep. Mike McLane (R-Powell Butte) introduced an amendment on their behalf which would significantly water down the reforms.
 It would also refer the bill to voters.

 McLane and other Republicans on the committee said the bill is close to great, but they can't support it in its current form.
 They didn't say specifically what changes they wanted, but all voted for two amendments to refer it to voters.
 Both failed.

-The bill ended up passing 6-5 with Rep. Jeff Barker, D-Aloha, joining Republicans.
+The bill passed 6-5 with state Rep. Jeff Barker (D-Aloha), joining Republicans.
 Williamson's office said they believe it has the 40 votes needed to pass the House.

 Death Penalty changes

-SB 1008 comes in a week where criminal justice reform seems very much in vogue.
-On Tuesday morning, Senate Bill 1013l, which would limit the definition of aggravated murder, passed the Senate.
+Senate Bill 1008 came in a week where criminal justice reform seems were in vogue.
+On May 21, Senate Bill 1013, which would limit the definition of aggravated murder, passed the Senate.
 It would also disallow considering "future dangerousness" as a factor in imposing the death penalty.

 The bill was introduced by Prozanski, who said the original idea of the death penalty in Oregon was for reform, not for vindictive justice.
 Prozanski said the U.S. Supreme Court has said there is no conclusive evidence to show the death penalty is a deterrent.
-He said since 1984, 60 percent of Oregon's death penalty cases have been reversed, mostly to instead impose life without parole.
+He added that since 1984, 60 percent of Oregon's death penalty cases have been reversed to life without parole.

 He also made a fiscal argument: The average death penalty case costs $1.4 million, while non-death penalty murder cases cost an average of $335,000.
 The bill is not retroactive and moves to the House.